 Cold showers seem to be popular lately.
 Like many trends, this one is really a revival of an old idea.
 Hydrotherapy–bathing in cold water–used to be prescribed for any number of ailments.
-In fact, AA founder Bill Wilson was prescribed hydrotherapy as part of his addiction treatment in the 1930s.
+Do cold showers help you sober up?
+In fact, AA founder Bill Wilson prescribed hydrotherapy as part of his addiction treatment in the 1930s.
 The idea has resurfaced lately thanks, in part, to the exploits of Wim Hof, the Dutch man known for such feats as swimming below polar ice and climbing Everest in shorts.
-Hof believes cold water exposure has many benefits including improved immune system, better sleep, and less anxiety and depression.
-Can cold showers help you overcome addiction?
+Hof believes cold water exposure has many benefits including an improved immune system, better sleep, and less anxiety and depression.

 While there is no such thing as a miracle cure, studies have supported some of the claims made on behalf of cold showers.
 Here are some benefits most directly related to addiction.

 Some studies have shown that taking a cold shower once or twice a day helps relieve symptoms of depression.
 There are several ways this might work.
-The first is that cold showers increase your level of noradrenaline, the fight or flight hormone.
+The first is that cold showers increase your level of noradrenaline, the fight-or-flight hormone.
 Noradrenaline essentially overrides your symptoms because your body believes you’re in danger.
-If you’ve ever felt depressed or awful, then suddenly just avoided a serious accident, you get the idea how this works.
+If you’ve ever felt depressed or awful, then suddenly just avoided a serious accident, you get the idea of how this works.

 A third way it might help is almost ridiculously simple: cold water reduces inflammation in your brain.
 Inflammation has been linked to depression, and just by cooling your body down slightly, you might reduce the symptoms of depression.